 This help article provides guidance on the recommended approaches for creating a platform for maintaining communication and/or collaboration with a specific group of people.

-Note: These approaches are EdIT’s recommendation for those who need to move away from any listservs they manage below the School level.
+Note: These approaches are EdIT’s recommendation for those who need to move away from any listservs they still manage.

 Groups with only email communication needs